tinawang-jy/DSCI550_TikaSimilarity_PixstoryDataAnalysis/README.md

 ## Introduction

-This project leverages the richness in the Pixstory dataset by exploring the posts (text) and images (jpg).
+This project leverages the richness in the Pixstory dataset by exploring the posts (text) and images (jpeg&png).
 The content analysis can be devided into two parts.
 The first part follows the workflows of language identification, language translation, Geo-parsing and toxicity detection.
 The second part focuses on Image Captioning and Object Recognition.

 ## Dependencies